Hardcoreprawn/tech-content-curator/docs/FREE-THREADING-SETUP.md

 ## Overview

 Your project is optimized to use **Python 3.14's free-threading** for a **3-4x speedup** on article generation.
-This guide walks you through setting up a GIL-disabled Python 3.14 build locally and understanding how it works in GitHub Actions.
+This guide walks you through setting up a GIL-disabled Python 3.14 build **locally**.

+**GitHub Actions Note:** Runners use standard Python 3.14 (with GIL).
+Local development with free-threading provides performance insights and testing capabilities.

+## Important Note: GitHub Actions Compatibility

+⚠️ **GitHub Actions runners (ubuntu-latest) use Python 3.14 built with GIL enabled.**

+The `PYTHON_GIL=0` environment variable only works if Python was specifically compiled with `--disable-gil`.
+Default runners don't have this build variant.

+**What this means:**
+- ✅ **GitHub Actions:** Workflows run with GIL enabled (slower but stable)
+- ✅ **Local development:** You can setup free-threading for testing/benchmarking
+- ✅ **Future option:** Build no-GIL Python in Actions if needed (more complex setup)

+The project code gracefully handles both scenarios.
+Your workflows will work correctly either way.

 ## What is Free-Threading?